 - Giving a warning – an oral explanation by a College official of violation and possible consequences if misconduct continues;

 - Dismissal from the remaining class time during which the infraction occurs;

 - Dismissal from the remaining class time during which the infraction occurs, with required meeting with designated college employee (faculty member, Department Head, Associate Dean or Conduct officer) prior to returning to class;

 - Assignment of a reduced or failing grade on an assignment, paper, project or exam;

 - Reduction in the final grade for the course;

-- Assignment of a grade of E, WP or WF for the course;
+- Assignment of a failing grade for the course;

 - Required meeting with the faculty member and/or a college official if necessary;

 - Referral to the conduct office.